 Appeal

-Parents or guardians may appeal identification decisions by writing a letter of request for reconsideration to the District Selection Committee.
-A Home Observation Inventory is required.
-Staff members may also request further consideration for a student by submitting a Teacher Observation Inventory.
+Staff members may also request further consideration for a student by submitting a Math Teacher Observation Inventory (M-TOI).
 The District Selection Committee will review each request and determine appropriate action.
-Please see the link below for a PDF version of the Home Observation Inventory.

 Exit